apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pope denounces weapons industry as he makes Christmas appeal for peace**
+**CNN anchor raises Nixon pardon in questioning Trump immunity defense**

-You can read more about it [here](https://www.politico.com/news/2023/12/25/pope-weapons-industry-christmas-peace-appeal-00133177).
+You can read more about it [here](https://thehill.com/homenews/media/4376404-cnn-anchor-raises-nixon-pardon-in-questioning-trump-immunity-defense/).

 ## Requirements
 - Python 3.8